Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions

-\begin{proof}[Strategy of the proof] Obviously, we shall mainly rely on Proposition \ref{prop:criterion-nourdin-viens}.
-We thus define $F=X_t-\be[X_t]$, where $X_t$ is the solution of \eqref{eq:sde-additive}.
+Indeed, one can check in our context that $\mathbf{E}[|X_t-m|]\asymp \sigma t^{H}$.
+This easy step is left to the reader for the sake of conciseness, and it naturally allows us to go from (\ref{eq:up-low-bnd-additive-case}) to~(\ref{eq:final-up-low-bnd-additive-case}).
+Now in order to prove (\ref {eq:up-low-bnd-additive-case}), we obviously rely heavily on Proposition~\ref{prop:criterion-nourdin-viens}.
+We thus define $F=X_t-\mathbf{E}[X_t]$, where $X_t$ is the solution of (\ref{eq:sde-additive}).
 We get a centered random variable, and we shall prove that there exists two constants $0< K_1 <K_2$ such that

-Notice first that in the present case, it is easily seen that for any $t>0$ we have $X_t\in\D^{1,2}$ (this is a particular case of \cite{NS}).
+Notice first that in the present case, it is easily seen that for any $t>0$, we have $X_t\in\mathbf{D}^{1,2}$; this is a particular case of \cite{NS}.
 Furthermore, the Malliavin derivative of $X_t$ satisfies the following equation for $r\leq t$: